-The mission of Omaha Christian Academy is to equip students to act justly by demonstrating:
+The mission of Omaha Christian Academy is to educate students in the light of Biblical Truth.

 STATEMENT OF FAITH